 You may decide to keep your Xbox One version of a game separate from the PC/Mobile version of the same game.
 In this case, you create two separate products, and follow the guidance for Xbox One XDK only and PC/Mobile UWP game only respectively.

-You cannot use the same service configuration for both versions in this case, and you must manually create the service configuration for each separate version of your game, either in XDP or in Partner Center appropriately.
+You cannot use the same service configuration for both versions in this case, and you must manually create the service configuration for each separate version of your game, in Partner Center.

 Get your IDs

 To enable Xbox Live services, you will need to obtain several IDs to configure your development kit and your title.
 These can be obtained by doing Xbox Live service configuration.

 If you do not currently have a title at Partner Center, see the above section Xbox Live Service Configuration portals for guidance.